Azure/iot-plugandplay-models-tools/resolvers/dotnet/readme.md

 ## Device Model Repository CLI

-This solution includes a CLI project `Azure.DigitalTwins.Resolver.CLI` to jumpstart scenarios.
+This solution includes a CLI project `Azure.IoT.DeviceModelsRepository.CLI` to jumpstart scenarios.
 You are able to invoke commands via `dotnet run` or as the compiled executable `dmr-client`.

 ```bash
 dmr-client: